owlet42/kubeflow-docs/docs/user-guide/federated-model-training.rst

-Utilize the FATE pipeline to create a federated training task specifically for homo-lr.
+Use the FATE pipeline to create a federated training task specifically for homo-lr.
 This will enable you to perform federated learning using the homomorphic logistic regression (homo-lr) algorithm.

 .. code-block:: python